The Personal OS I run every day.

 1

-The clean workspace
+The workspace template

 The exact folder template I run on.
 Conventions for inputs/, knowledge/, skills/, and your tracker.
 Stripped of my data.
 Ready for yours.
 Plain text files you own — portable across tools, survives any model swap.